 The REITs: A simple split — 60% in Vanguard's VNQ ETF, 40% across three individual names (one residential REIT, one industrial, one healthcare).
-Total invested at start: $22,400, deliberately matched to the condo down payment.
-Reinvested all distributions through DRIP, which I would not do the same way again — more on that in the DRIP piece.
+Total invested at start: $22,400, deliberately matched to the condo down payment, with all distributions reinvested through DRIP — a choice worth questioning, as discussed in the DRIP piece.

 The rental, all-in